 - The Mandatory Blood Testing Act, 2006, S.O.
 2006, Chapter 26;

 - The Mental Health Act, R.S.O.
 1990, c.
 M.7;

 - The Personal Health Information Protection Act, 2004, S.O.
 2004, Chapter 3, Schedule A; and

 - The Substitute Decisions Act, 1992, S.O.
 1992, Chapter 30.

-At Benchmark Legal Offices we assist healthcare professionals to navigate the process of matters of the Consent and Capacity Board and to assist clients in every step towards obtaining the best possible outcome.
+At Benchmark Legal LLP we assist healthcare professionals to navigate the process of matters of the Consent and Capacity Board and to assist clients in every step towards obtaining the best possible outcome.